kisslinux/kisslinux.github.io/site/pages/install.md

 **NOTE**: If you require firmware blobs, the drivers you enable must be enabled as `[m]` (modules).
 You can also optionally include the firmware in the kernel itself.

 ```
-# Install 'linux-firmware' if you require firmware
-# blobs for your hardware.
--> kiss build linux-firmware
--> kiss install linux-firmware

 # Generate a default config with *most* drivers
 # compiled as `[*]` (not modules).
 -> make defconfig